-If you are a recent high school or college graduate, you are probably excited and ready to jump into adult life and all the possibilities it presents.
+If you are a young adult, recently graduated from high school or college, you are probably excited to jump into adult life and all the possibilities it presents.
 Are you also ready to handle the expenses?
-Getting a hold on your finances now will hasten your independence from your parents and set you up for a prosperous life ahead.
-The first step: Make a budget.
+Get a hold on your finances now and you will hasten your independence from your parents.
+The first step to financial independence: Make a budget.

 Start by simply tracking all your income and expenses for a month before you even set up your budget.
 Whether you use pen and paper, or a spreadsheet, or a budget app, remember to include every detail.
-This can be a very eye-opening experience as you are forced to recognize your spending and saving habits.
-Analyzing this data at the end of the month will help you develop a strategy.
+It is a very eye-opening experience as you are forced to recognize your spending and saving habits.
+Analyzing this data at the end of the month will help you develop a strategy to move forward.

 Tracking your income is pretty straight-forward.
 Any money coming in from any source, like your paycheck, payment for odd jobs, financial aid overages, or any kind of assistance from your parents, is included in this category.